Creating user level filtering in cPanel

 - Log into your cPanel

-- In the Manage filters section, click the Manage filters link in the row of the email account that is having filters set up.
+- On the Email Filters page, click the Manage filters link in the row of the email account that is having filters set up.

 - The Edit Filters for firstname.lastname@example.org will open up.
 Click the Create a New Filter button to add email filters.